cdapio/cdap/docs/developer-guide/source/query.rst

 The one exception to this rule is that Java collections such as ``List`` and ``Set`` are supported as well as Java ``Map``.
 This is possible because these interfaces are so commonly used that they deserve special handling.
-Note that these interfaces are parameterized and therefore require special care as described in the next section.
+These interfaces are parameterized and require special care as described in the next section.

 Parameterized Types
 -------------------